Dogs have a special place in everyone’s hearts. These animals have long been referred to as “man’s best friend”, and it is not without reason.

 Labrador Retrievers

-The other popular companion dog is the Labrador Retriever.
+The other popular companion dog is the Labrador retriever.
 It remains one of the most loyal dog breeds out there.
 It has a gentle and happy nature that makes them great company.

 These dogs are also incredibly energetic, with a high degree of intelligence and capacity for learning.